olafgeibig/local-ai-ootb/README.md

 Sources of local-ai can be found at https://github.com/go-skynet/LocalAI

+There's a runpod template available: https://github.com/fHachenberg/local-ai-ootb

-You can configure the behavior using environment variables:
+You can configure the behavior of the docker image using environment variables:

 - `MODEL_DOWNLOAD_CONFIG` json content describing which ggml models to download during startup.
                           Here's an example.
 You can find more examples in `example_dl_configs`.